 If you really want to find this ugly sign, look along Changebridge Rd.
 SB at Van Riper Ave.
 I stress "if."

-Morris County directional signs from bygone times.
-The legible one is on CR 601 NB turning from Dicksons Mill Rd. onto Spring Valley Rd. in Green Village.
-The illegible one on CR 646 WB (Shunpike Rd.) points to Green Village at CR 647.
+A Morris County directional sign from a bygone time, on CR 601 NB turning from Dicksons Mill Rd. onto Spring Valley Rd. in Green Village.

 A two-fer on West Blackwell St. at Prospect St. in Dover.

 All these cool signs from back when the wards were full of laughter, crying, and general mayhem stand as a happy reminder that not all of society needs to conform.
 Or talk normally, or wear clothes, or refrain from eating their own skin....
 The hospital is in the process of being replaced with a new facility, and all these old buildings full of nooks and holes and other places that can be exploited by mad people will be torn down, beautiful architecture notwithstanding.